 Geothermal energy is generated by harnessing the Earth’s natural heat.
 There is a tremendous amount stored in the planet with the conduction rate pegged at 44.2 terawatts.
 According to a recent report, the global industry is expected to produce around 18.4 gigawatts by 2021.

-Wind energy, on the other hand, makes use of air flow to move massive wind turbines.
+Wind energy has been the leading alternate energy generation and one of the most popular renewable energy sources and makes use of airflow to move massive wind turbines.
 The mechanical action generates electric power.
 Rows of windmills are usually constructed along coastal areas where there are no barriers to impede flow.
 This industry could make up 35% of US electrical production by 2050.

-By that time, experts believe that solar energy could be supplying us with 25% of our energy needs.
-The estimate is based on combined photovoltaic and solar thermal energy systems.
+By that time, experts believe that solar power could be supplying us with 25% of our energy needs.
+The estimate is based on combined photovoltaic and solar energy alternatives like thermal energy systems generating renewable energy for the national grid.
 This might not be far off from reality given the continuing improvements in solar technology and the steady decrease in the cost of the panels.

 Hydroelectric plants use the power of moving water to generate electricity.
-The conventional method is to build dams to control the flow.
+The conventional method is to generate energy by building dams to control the flow.
 This requires massive investment but operation and maintenance costs are quite low.
 This currently accounts for 7% of US the total US energy production.

 Measuring Renewable Energy Efficiency

-We can find out which one of these renewable energy sources is the most efficient by calculating the costs of the fuel, the production, and the environmental damages.
+We can find out which one of these renewable alternatives and power technology examples are the most efficient by calculating the costs of the fuel, the production, and the environmental damages.
 Wind comes out on top by a wide margin over all the other sources.
 It is followed in order by geothermal, hydro, nuclear and solar.

 A formula was devised to compute the standard cost of electricity or LCOE of the various methods we discussed.
 The outcome depends on several factors including the capital cost, the fuel cost, the projected utilization rate, the operation cost, and the maintenance cost.